mikegratton/LetsTalk/README.md

 ```cpp
 node->advertise<MyRequestType, MyReplyType>("my.topic", myCallback);
 ```
+Note that you may throw exceptions in the callback to signal failure.
+The failure of the request (though not the error) will be forwarded to the requester.
 This form is intended to be very simple to use, but you surrender control over the threading.

 The pull form allows you full control over the threading of the service, but at the cost of additional complexity.
 This form creates a `Replier` object